Zorba-the-buddhah/Zorba-The-Buddhah.github.io/indicators/vidya.md

 ## Installation Instructions

-1. Download the VIDYA indicator file (.dll)
+1. Download the VIDYA indicator file (.dll).
 2. Place the .dll file into the `Documents/ATAS/Indicators` folder on your computer.
 3. After adding the file, a blue button will appear on the bottom right panel of the ATAS platform, indicating that the list of indicators has been updated.
 4. Click the blue button to refresh the indicator list.
 5. The VIDYA indicator will now appear in the list of indicators under the "Zorba the Buddhah" section.

-To report bugs, comment, or for any questions, please [contact me](mailto:zorba.the.buddhah@gmail.com).
+For any issues or questions related to the indicator, please [contact me](mailto:zorba.the.buddhah@gmail.com).